Reynold-degenracy/A_Parrot/README.md

 ---

 ## What is this repository?
-This is a repository of Reynold's own little tools including but not limited to VPN manager, calculater, etc.
+This is a repository of Reynold's own little tools including but not limited to VPN manager, matrix calculater, etc.

 ## Who is this repository for?